 Perhaps the biggest buzzword in customer relationship management is “engagement”.
 Engagement is a funny thing, in that it is not measured in likes, clicks, or even purchases.
-It’s a measure of how much a customer feels that they are in a relationship with a product, business or brand.
+It’s a measure of how much customers feel they are in a relationship with a product, business or brand.
 It focuses on harmony and how your business, product or brand becomes part of a customer’s life.
+As such, it is pivotal in UX design.
 One of the best tools for examining engagement is the customer journey map.

-As the Cherokee tribe used to say; “Don’t judge a man until you have walked a mile in his shoes.”
-(Though the saying was actually promoted by Harper Lee of To Kill a Mockingbird fame).
+As the old saying in the Cherokee tribe goes, “Don’t judge a man until you have walked a mile in his shoes” (although the saying was actually promoted by Harper Lee of To Kill a Mockingbird fame).
 The customer journey map lets you walk that mile.

 What is a Customer Journey Map?

 A customer journey map is a research-based tool.
 It examines the story of how a customer relates to the business, brand or product over time.
 As you might expect – no two customer journeys are identical.
 However, they can be generalized to give an insight into the “typical journey” for a customer as well as providing insight into current interactions and the potential for future interactions with customers.

 Customer journey maps can be useful beyond the UX design and marketing teams.
 They can help facilitate a common business understanding of how every customer should be treated across all sales, logistics, distribution, care, etc. channels.
 This in turn can help break down “organizational silos” and start a process of wider customer-focused communication in a business.